RehabMan/OS-X-Realtek-Network/README.md

 ### Build Environment

-My build environment is currently Xcode 4.61, using SDK 10.8, targeting OS X 10.6.
+My build environment is currently Xcode 4.62, using SDK 10.6, targeting OS X 10.6.

-This kext can be built with any of the following SDKs: 10.8, 10.7, or 10.6.
+This kext can be built with any of the following SDKs: 10.8, 10.7, or 10.6 but only by enabling the hacks previously used in the code (see DISABLE_ALL_HACKS in the source code)

 In addition, it can be built supporting any of these OS X targets: 10.8, 10.7, or 10.6.

-For greatest compatibility, the provided build is SDK 10.8 targeting 10.6.
+For greatest compatibility, the provided build is SDK 10.6 targeting 10.6.

 ### 32-bit Builds